davidbau/dissect/README.md

 ![Classifier Intervention Experiments](/www/classifier-intervention.png)

-In a generative network, we can understand causal effects of neurons by observing changes to output images when sets of units are turned on and off.
+In a generative network, we can understand the causal effects of neurons by observing changes to output images when sets of units are turned on and off.
 We find causal effects are strong enough to enable users to paint images out of object classes by activating neurons; we also find that some units reveal interactions between objects and specific contexts within a model.

 ![Genereator Intervention Experiments](/www/generator-intervention.png)